Makerspace-KTH/c_programing_intro/README.md

     $ sudo snap install code --classic

-This will prompt for _sudo_ password and will install the offcial Visual Studio Code as a snap package in Ubuntu.
+This will prompt for _sudo_ password and will install the official Visual Studio Code as a snap package in Ubuntu.

 Visual Studio Code would look like the following upon launching (Colours may differ).